Safety is our priority. We must control the virus and try to stop it spreading.

 Remote working should remain the default position for those who can do so.
 Where that is not possible businesses and organisations are encouraged to manage travel demand through staggered start times and flexible working patterns.

 All employers and employees should discuss their working arrangements, and employers should take every possible step to facilitate their employees working from home, including providing suitable IT and equipment to enable remote working.

-The route map and guidance for specific industries and sectors (for example construction) sets out which sectors can reopen in this phase.
-Workplaces that are not scheduled to re-open by the current phase of the route map should stay closed.
+The route map and guidance for specific industries and sectors (for example construction) sets out which sectors can re-open.
+Workplaces that are not scheduled to re-open according to the dates set out in the route map should stay closed.

 Employers who have people in their offices or on site must take all reasonable measures to ensure that employees are able to maintain an appropriate distance from each other.
 They should also follow guidance on frequent hand washing (for at least 20 seconds each time, or using hand sanitiser gel if soap and water is not available).